 Additionally, you may be taking medicines that increase your eye’s sensitivity and, therefore, your vulnerability to the light.
 Doctor supervision is essential.

 The Center for Environmental Therapeutics (CET) has published guidelines for how to select a lightbox.
-This website is incredibly thorough and will answer just about any question you might have about light therapy.
+This website is comprehensive and will answer just about any question you might have about light therapy.

-INTENSITY: 10,000 lux illumination place at a comfortable sitting distance.
+INTENSITY: 10,000 lux illumination placed at a comfortable sitting distance.
 Check the distance suggested carefully.
-Ask the manufacturer for calibration data, and whether a broad-field illuminometer was used.
+Ask the manufacturer for calibration data and whether a broad-field illuminometer was used.

 SPECTRUM: White light is preferable.
-“Full spectrum” lamps and blue (or bluish) lamps with color temperature above 5000 Kelvin are not superior in efficacy.
+“Full spectrum” lamps and blue (or bluish) lamps with color temperatures above 5000 Kelvin are not superior in efficacy.

 SIZE OF LIT AREA: even though a small light box seems elegant and transportable, even small head movements diminish the wished-for therapeutic dose of light to the eyes.

-Evidence is growing for light therapy may even help with major nonseasonal depression, depression during pregnancy and perimenopause and bipolar disorder.
+Evidence is growing that light therapy may even help with major nonseasonal depression, depression during pregnancy, perimenopause, and bipolar disorder.
 Also, eating disorders, sleep disorders, and Parkinson’s.

-Despite legitimate research demonstrating that light therapy may be useful for all of these other areas, scammers are making fantastical claims about light therapy.
+Despite legitimate research demonstrating that light therapy may be helpful for all of these other areas, scammers are making fantastical claims about light therapy.